Posted by Smokey Stover on June 22, 2006

 : : : Does anyone know where the phrase "uppity women" originated?
 Thanks!

-: : Well, the term was originally used in connection with uppity [n-word]s.
+: : Well, the term was originally used in connection with uppity [word removed in order to comply with Google's Publisher Policy]s.
 Black people who weren't subservient.

 The OED found the first printed use of uppity in one of Joel Chandler Harris' Uncle Remus stories.